Policing

 1. Accreditation status

-2. Whether or not the department reported use of force incidents to the Department of Justice and the Missouri Attorney General, as required by law
+2. Whether or not the department reported use of force (UOF) incidents to the Department of Justice and the Missouri Attorney General, as required by law

 3. Annual report